dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 # Lab 3: SQL Transactions

-In this lab we will go side-by-side into executing a transactions example, for that we will create an inventory management table for Old Navy, which is a store that sells clothing.
+In this lab we will go side-by-side into executing a transactions example.
+We will create an inventory management table for Old Navy, which is a store that sells clothing.

 ![Transactions Diagram](documentation_images/transaction_diagram.png)